 Ductile iron pipes offer the following advantages:

 a.
-They have a life span as long as a hundred year.
+They have a life span of as long as a hundred years.

 b.
 The need for maintenance is also relatively low.